scoskey/m0037/notes.md

 In this section we apply our understanding of diagonalization and undecidability in the setting of theories and deductions.
 The result will be Godel's incompleteness theorems.

 We have said that if $\phi$ is a well-formed formula we can view it as an element of HF using any standard coding method.
 Thus if $T$ is a theory, we can view it as a subset of HF, and ask whether $T$ is decidable or not.
-Most of the theories that we have discussed in this course are decidable theories, because we listed the axioms clearly.
-The main exceptions are when we use the $\mathrm{Th}(\mathcal A)$ construction, or when we perform an arbitrary completion $\bar T$ of some theory $T$.
+Most of the theories that we have discussed in this course are decidable theories, because we listed the axioms in a straightforward way.
+But exceptions may occur when we use indirect constructions to define $T$, such as $T=\mathrm{Th}(\mathcal A)$ or $T=\bar {T_0}$.
+Another indirect construction is the following:

 **Definition** For any theory $T$ we let $T^\vdash=\set{\sigma:T\vdash\sigma}$.
 We say $T^\vdash$ is the *deductive closure* of $T$.

 If $T$ is decidable, we can still consider the question of whether $T^\vdash$ is decidable or not.
-We will always have that $T^\vdash$ is $\Sigma_1$, because $\sigma\in T^\vdash$ iff there exists a code for a proof from $T$ of $\sigma$.
-We invite the reader to carry out the details of this statement.
+We will always have that $T^\vdash$ is $\Sigma_1$, because $\sigma\in T^\vdash$ iff there exists a code for a deduction from $T$ of $\sigma$.
+We invite the reader to carry out the details of this justification.

 For example, ZFC is a decidable theory.
 Most of the axioms of ZFC are specific well-formed sentences.
-The Separation and Replacement axioms are actually axiom schemes, which say for any formula $\phi$ a certain sentence involving $\phi$ is true.
-Nevertheless these templates are easy to recognise, so give a sentence $\sigma$ we can imagine testing whether it matches an instance of the Separation or Replacement axiom, or not.
+The Separation and Replacement axioms are actually axiom schemes, which say that for any formula $\phi$ a certain sentence involving $\phi$ is true.
+Nevertheless these axiom schemes are templates that are easy to recognise.
+That is, given a sentence $\sigma$, we can imagine a simple condition or procedure to decide whether $\sigma$ is an instance of the Separation or Replacement axiom or not.

-But it is much more difficult to decide whether $\sigma$ is in $\mathrm{ZFC}^\vdash$ (that is, $\sigma$ is a *theorem* of ZFC), because this appears to require an unbounded search for a deduction.
+But it is much more difficult to decide whether $\sigma$ is in $\mathrm{ZFC}^\vdash$ (that is, $\sigma$ is a *theorem* of ZFC), because this appears to require an unbounded search over all possible deductions.
 We will see that $\mathrm{ZFC}^\vdash$ turns out to be *undecidable*.
 Whether that's surprising or not depends on your point of view.
 ZFC is powerful enough to settle many if not most open problems in mathematics.
-Thus if $\mathrm{ZFC}^\vdash$ were decidable, then modern and future humans and automated theorem provers should be able to settle most open problems in mathematics.
+Thus if $\mathrm{ZFC}^\vdash$ were decidable, then contemporary and future humans and automated theorem provers should be able to settle most open problems in mathematics.

-Of course you may feel that studying ZFC is rather specific, since we could always add or subtract some of the axioms.
-In the rest of the section, it will be sufficient to work with the following much simpler theory.
+Of course you may feel that studying ZFC is rather specific, since we could always debate, add, and subtract some of the axioms.
+In the rest of the section, it will be sufficient to work with the following theory which is much more basic.

-**Definition** The theory CST, or *core set theory*, consists of the Extensionality, Pairing, Union, Separation, and Foundation.
+**Definition** The theory CST, or *core set theory*, consists of Extensionality, Pairing, Union, Separation, and Foundation.

 This theory is weak compared with ZFC, particularly because it doesn't imply the existence of infinite sets.
-CST is strong enough to do finite set theory, including induction.
-It has a similar strength to Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$, includingt induction on natural numbers.
+CST is strong enough to do finite set theory, including many properties of HF and natural numbers, including induction.
+It has a similar strength to Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$.

 **Theorem** (First incompleteness theorem) If $T$ is any consistent extension of CST, then $T^\vdash$ is undecidable.